-Everybody loved that program and was 100% committed to it when seeing the result and impact they were making.
+Everybody loved that program and was 100% committed to it when seeing the results and impact they were making.
 Nobody wanted to just let it go, as no other activity came close to generating as much revenue as this program was generating.
 And so, the team decided to do everything to keep it.
-Well. nobody said they can't execute the program; it was just that company needed to locate the additional funding to fuel new business.
+Well. nobody said they couldn't execute the program; it was just that the company needed to locate the additional funding to fuel new business.
 When the team realized this, this notion stimulated the prioritization discussion, to focus the available budget on the activities based on expected results.
 From that moment on the company had a new approach to investing - while sales targets have increased the budget was optimized by 10% yearly to fund new business growth.
-Everybody knew this will happen, so they measured the impact, innovated, and planned for those activities that delivered the highest outcomes.
+Everybody knew this would happen, so they measured the impact, innovated, and planned for those activities that delivered the highest outcomes.

 A very relevant marketing story for businesses with growth aspirations.
 When budget and impact conversations continue to drive performance, there is constantly a need to demonstrate the near-term value.
-According to McKinsey 83 % of CEOs look to marketing as a growth engine for the business.
+According to McKinsey, 83 % of CEOs look to marketing as a growth engine for the business.
 The majority of CMOs and other marketing leaders are thus under increased pressure to prove the marketing ROI to the key stakeholders.

 A decade ago, we used to talk about protecting the marketing budget.
-Today the discussion is more focused on securing the investment capacity by moderating and guiding the discussion around customer needs and wants, and how to prioritize available funding by providing a clear, transparent, and persuasive view of how marketing creates value to the other key stakeholders.
+Today the discussion is more focused on securing the investment capacity by moderating and guiding the discussion around customer needs and wants, and how to prioritize available funding by providing a clear, transparent, and persuasive view of how marketing creates value for the other key stakeholders.